+(4) Any person-

-- (4) Any person - - (a) who has been married to a Caymanian- - (i) for at least five years, where the marriage took place prior to the 1st January, 2004; or - (ii) for at least seven years, where the marriage took place on or after the 1st January, 2004; - (b) whose marriage is not a marriage of convenience; - (c) who is not living apart from his spouse under a decree of a competent court or under a deed of separation; - (d) who has not lived apart from his spouse for an aggregate period of three months out of the seven years immediately preceding the application; - (e) who is legally and ordinarily resident in the Islands immediately preceding his application; and - (f) who has not in any country been convicted of an offence for which a sentence of imprisonment not exceeding twelve months has been passed other than for non-payment of a fine unless - - (i) the conviction has been quashed on appeal or has been the subject of a free pardon; - (ii) the act or omission giving rise to such conviction would not be an offence if done or omitted in the Islands in similar circumstances; or - (iii) the conviction is one which, in the interest of justice, the Board directs to be ignored for the purposes of this section, may apply to the Board for the grant of the right to be Caymanian.
+- (a) who has been married to a Caymanian- - (i) for at least five years immediately preceding the application, where the marriage took place prior to the 1st January, 2004; or - (ii) for at least seven years immediately preceding the application, where the marriage took place on or after the 1st January, 2004; - (b) whose marriage is not a marriage of convenience; - (c) who is not living apart from his spouse under a decree of a competent court or under a deed of separation; - (d) who has not lived apart from his spouse for an aggregate period of three months-

+- (i) out of the five years immediately preceding the application where the marriage took place prior to the 1st January, 2004; or - (ii) out of the seven years immediately preceding the application where the marriage took place on or after the 1st January, 2004. - (e) who is legally and ordinarily resident in the Islands immediately preceding his application; and - (f) who has not in any country been convicted of an offence for which a sentence of imprisonment not exceeding twelve months has been passed other than for non-payment of a fine unless- - (i) the conviction has been quashed on appeal or has been the subject of a free pardon; - (ii) the act or omission giving rise to such conviction would not be an offence if done or omitted in the Islands in similar circumstances; or - (iii) the conviction is one which, in the interest of justice, the Board directs to be ignored for the purposes of this section, may apply to the Board for the grant of the right to be Caymanian.
-(5) The Board, in calculating, under subsection (4), the period of time that an applicant has spent apart from his spouse or away from the Islands, shall not take into account those occasions when the applicant's absences were because of medical, educational or international business reasons.

-- (6) The surviving spouse of a Caymanian who- - (a) was married to the deceased for at least seven years; - (b) immediately before the death of the deceased was not living apart from the deceased under the decree of a competent court or under a deed of separation; - (c) has been legally and ordinarily resident in the Islands immediately preceding the death of the deceased; and - (d) has not, in any country, been convicted of an offence for which a sentence of imprisonment, not exceeding twelve months, has been imposed other than for non-payment of a fine unless- - (i) such conviction has been quashed on appeal or has been the subject of a free pardon; - (ii) the act or omission giving rise to such conviction would not be an offence if done or omitted in the Islands in similar circumstances; or - (iii) the conviction is one which, in the interests of justice, the Board directs to be ignored for the purposes of this section, may apply to the Board for the grant of the right to be Caymanian.
+- (5) The Board, in calculating under subsection (4) the period of time that the applicant and his spouse have spent apart, shall not, where the absences are occasioned by one or other of the spouses having been away from the Islands, take into account those occasions when such absences were temporary for medical, educational, business or similar reasons. - (6) The surviving spouse of a Caymanian who- - (a) was married to the deceased for at least seven years; - (b) immediately before the death of the deceased was not living apart from the deceased- - (i) under the decree of a competent court - (ii) under a deed of separation; or - (iii) in circumstances where, in the opinion of the Board, the marriage had irretrievably broken down; - (c) has been legally and ordinarily resident in the Islands immediately preceding the death of the deceased; and - (d) either has not in any country been convicted of an offence or has in any country been convicted of an offence for which a sentence of imprisonment, not exceeding twelve months, has been imposed other than for non-payment of a fine unless- - (i) such conviction has been quashed on appeal or has been the subject of a free pardon;